It had been a very hot day.

 Novelist Laura Barnett and singer-songwriter Kathryn Williams had instead braved a drive up the A12 to Suffolk.
 Having requisitioned a green Mini Cooper, with air conditioning and stereo on full blast, they arrived in good time.
 In fact they were able to sample the delights of the Bull Hotel before walking down to the library, but I didn't realise they were in town until 6.50pm so was still imagining them getting lost or being stuck in traffic jams.

-Once I knew that Laura and Kathryn were only minutes away, the only problems left to address were defective microphones and deciding a strategy of standing room only for any further ticket sales.
+Once I knew that Laura and Kathryn were only minutes away, the only problems left to address were temperamental microphones and deciding a strategy of standing room only for any further ticket sales.

 This very special event launching a very special concept, had been surprisingly slow to take off.
 I had just 30 people committed to come five days previously, despite two months of constant promotion.